Transactions

 async createProfile(userId: number, profileData: any) {

-// When called from above -> reuses existing transaction
+// When called from createUserWithProfile -> reuses existing transaction

 // When called independently -> starts a new transaction